Blogs

 workplace buddy system

-What is a workplace buddy system?
+What is a Workplace Buddy System?

 A buddy system is when colleagues are paired up and given equal responsibility for each other’s safety and wellbeing.
+It is also commonly used in onboarding programmes to help new hires with buddies settle into their roles, understand the company culture, and feel more comfortable in their new work environment.

 To find out more about the types of roles where a work buddy might be used for safety purposes, take a look at our article: What is a lone worker?